 This measure could benefit up to around 700,000 taxpayers depending on the proportion of eligible taxpayers that decide to take up the allowance.

 The measure is not expected to impact on family formation, stability or breakdown.

 It is not anticipated that this measure will have any particular impact on any group with protected characteristics.

 Impact on business including civil society organisations

 The additional one off cost of this measure is expected to be negligible.
-However, this measure is expected to have a significant ongoing saving for the self-employed and landlord population who will either no longer need to fill in a Self Assessment (SA) trading or property return or no longer need to calculate their expenses and/or capital allowances for their SA or property return due to the allowance(s).
+However, this measure is expected to have a significant ongoing saving for the self-employed and landlord population who will either no longer need to fill in a Self Assessment trading or property return or no longer need to calculate their expenses and/or capital allowances for their Self Assessment or property return due to the allowance(s).

 Estimated on-going impact on administrative burden (£m)

 |Ongoing average annual impact||(£m)|

 |Net impact on annual administrative burden||-19.1|